 Assignment Overview

-The individual assignment focused on reading the microcontroller datasheet, preparing the board, setting up programming environments, and programming a microcontroller board to interact with input and output devices.
+The individual assignment focused on studying the RP2040 microcontroller datasheet, preparing and assembling the hardware platform, setting up the required programming environments, and developing firmware to interface with both input and output devices.
+The objective was to gain practical experience with embedded systems by understanding the microcontroller architecture and implementing a complete input–process–output workflow.

 Main Requirements